pw4rn3r/ECE382/labs/lab7/index.md

 ## Bonus Functionality

 Create a standalone library for your ultrasonic code and release it on Bitbucket.
-This should be separate from your lab code.
+This should be separate folder from your lab code.
 It should have a thoughtful interface and README, capable of being reused in the robot maze laboratory.
-This particular repository should be publicly accessible.
+This particular repository will remain private.

 ## Prelab